 To determine the efficacy of these treatments, OSU personnel collected a wide range of data.
 At bloom, flower counts were taken for target vines for later determination of the percentage of flowers set to berries.
 Additional information was collected at this time to support the visual estimation of flowers during bloom.
 At harvest, fruit chemistry data was collected in addition to berry counts for each target cluster.
 This will facilitate calculation of percent fruit set, whereas fruit chemistry data will highlight possible changes in fruit quality attributable to the experimental treatment.
 Yield data at harvest was also collected to assist in the economic analysis associated with implementing the new practice.

-OSU personnel are in the process of collating and analyzing data from the 2019 growing season.
+OSU personnel are in the process of collating and analyzing data from the 2019 and 2020 growing season.
 It is not possible at this time to report conclusively on the results of our work.
 The project received a 1 year extension to complete the fruit analyses required to complete deliverables.